hsson/brkt-cli/gce.md

   --proxy-config-file PATH
+                        Path to proxy.yaml file that will be used during encryption (default: None) --ssd-scratch-disks N
+                        Number of SSD scratch disks to be attached (max.
+8) (default: 0)
-                        Path to proxy.yaml file that will be used during encryption (default: None) --subnetwork NAME     Launch instance in this subnetwork (default: None) --token TOKEN         Token that the encrypted instance will use to authenticate with the Bracket service.
+  --subnetwork NAME     Launch instance in this subnetwork (default: None) --token TOKEN         Token that the encrypted instance will use to
+                        authenticate with the Bracket service.
 Use the make-